-This meeting, organised by the Affinomics consortium, is the 6th in a series of workshops previously held in Cambridge 2004, Uppsala 2005 and Alpbach 2007, 2009 and 2011.
-The workshop will review methods for generation and quality control for binding reagents and applications in high-throughput proteomics.
+This meeting, organised by the Affinomics consortium, was the 6th in a series of workshops previously held in Cambridge 2004, Uppsala 2005 and Alpbach 2007, 2009 and 2011.
+The workshop reviewed methods for generation and quality control for binding reagents and applications in high-throughput proteomics.

-Programme: A draft programme is now available for download here.
+Programme: The final programme is now available for download here.

-Venue: The meeting will be held in the Congress Centre in the alpine village of Alpbach in the Austrian Tyrol.
+Venue: The meeting was held in the Congress Centre in the alpine village of Alpbach in the Austrian Tyrol.

 Main Organisers: Mike Taussig and Cheryl Smythe